 But what do we know about the earlier inhabitants of Argentina?

-Before the European arrival, there was numerous nomadic tribespeople and two main indigenous groups called:
+Before the European arrival, there were numerous nomadic tribespeople and two main indigenous groups called:

 The Diaguita people lived in the northwest, near Bolivia and the Andes, while the Guarani lived to the southeast.
 It’s thought that both of these groups constitute the origins of permanent agricultural life in Argentina.

-When the Inca were trying to expand their empire, it was the Diaguita tribe that thought them off and held them in Bolivia.
+When the Inca were trying to expand their empire, it was the Diaguita tribe that fought them off and held them in Bolivia.

 There were several attempts to settle in the area we now call Buenos Aires, but the indigenous tribes continued to fight back.

-The Spanish managed to set up settlements inland far more successfully, but it wasn’t until the late 16th century when Buenos Aires was finally secured.
+The Spanish managed to set up settlements inland far more successfully, but it wasn’t until the late 16th century that Buenos Aires was finally secured.

 Despite the successes of the indigenous people, they were severely weakened due to the European diseases that the Spanish brought over.